solitardj9/micro-iot-service/README.md

 > > mariadb 10.5

 ##### 3.1.2.
 Make Account for Micro-IoT Service
-> > 1) used by Config-Service
+> > 1) used by config-service
-> > 2) used by API-GW-Service
+> > 2) used by api-service
-> > 3) used by IoT-Service
+> > 3) used by iot-service

-> > If you don't want to use default account, chage account of datasource in bootstrap of Config-Service after 3.1.2.
+> > If you don't want to use default account, chage account of datasource in bootstrap of Config-Service. (see 3.4.1.
+Change Account for Database)
 > >
 <pre>
 <code>
 // use MySQL Client
+// default account
 create user 'micro-iot'@'%' indentified by '9e60a46d06bc';
 grant all privileges on *.* to 'micro-iot'@'%' indentified by '9e60a46d06bc' with grant option;
 </code>